Congenital pseudoarthrosis of the clavicle

 At the time the article was created Henry Knipe had no recorded disclosures.View Henry Knipe's current disclosures

 At the time the article was last revised Daniel J Bell had no recorded disclosures.View Daniel J Bell's current disclosures

 Congenital pseudoarthrosis of the clavicle is a rare condition, which typically presents as an isolated anatomical variant.

 Usually presents as a midclavicular swelling in the neonate or young child 1.

 Congenital pseudoarthrosis of the clavicle is more common on the right, although it can be bilateral 2.
-The aetiology is unknown but an intrauterine pathogenesis is favoured over non-union of birth trauma.
+The etiology is unknown but an intrauterine pathogenesis is favored over non-union of birth trauma.